RoboticsEqualsFun/GreekSalad/README.md

 There’s not much to explain—if you can read, congratulations, you’ve already outskilled the website.

 Most of the text was originally generated with AI, so if things sound suspiciously like an overconfident emotional salesman… that’s why.
-(Yes, I used Copilot—aka “Google with fluff”—and no, I am not sorry.)
+(Yes, I used Copilot—aka “Google with fluff”—and yes, it haunts me with guilt to this day)

 This is an older project, and I’ve moved on to ~~useless projects~~ bigger plans, so it likely won’t receive updates (unless I _randomly_ decide this salad deserves a full upgrade… don’t count on it).